dbsoft/dwindows/readme.txt

 This is a stable release of Dynamic Windows version 3.3.

 The current Dynamic Windows source base is considered stable on:
-OS/2, Mac, Windows, Linux, FreeBSD and OpenSolaris.
+OS/2, Mac, Windows, Linux, FreeBSD, OpenSolaris and iOS.
-The source base is considered beta on: iOS, Android and GTK4.
+The source base is considered beta an Android, alpha on C++.

 Build Recommendations:
 MacOS: